-- 1.1 To provide information on the FutureWorks Target Operating Model (TOM) as the blueprint for delivery of finance, HR, procurement, payroll and some support services from April 2014 onwards. - 1.2 To provide a high level overview of the proposed approach to implementing the Target Operating Model (TOM), including the timescales for the key implementation phases, in preparation for submission of further reports with the plans and structure details. - 1.3 To provide an update on recent programme progress following the last update in July 2013. - 1.4 To provide an overview of the approach that is being taken by the programme for benefits realisation.
+- 1.1 To seek approval of the FutureWorks Target Operating Model (TOM) as the blueprint for delivery of finance, HR, procurement, payroll and some support services from April 2014 onwards. - 1.2 To provide a high level overview of the proposed approach to implementing the Target Operating Model (TOM), including the timescales for the key implementation phases, in preparation for submission of further reports to this Panel with the plans and structure details. - 1.3 To provide an update on recent programme progress following the last update in July 2013. - 1.4 To provide an overview of the approach that is being taken by the programme for benefits realisation.